Expium/web-forms-for-jira/readme.md

 issue type specified in the issueTypes object.

-summary - Either a string, or a function that takes the inquiry object and returns a string that is the name of the field to use as the overall name of the created item.
+summary - Either a string, or a function that takes the inquiry object and returns a string to use as the overall name of the created item.

 projectKey - Either a string, or a function that takes the inquiry object and returns a string that is the key for the project that you want the form to